1. The Society shall be known as the MISSION SOCCER CLUB.

 h) The Mini Coordinator, with the assistance of the Mini Representatives, shall be charged with the general management and supervision of the affairs and operations of mini soccer.

-i) The District Representatives shall be the liaison officers between Mission Soccer Club and the District Associations with which the boys' and girls' team are affiliated.
-All applicable District Association meetings shall be attended by at least one District Representative.
+i) The Boys’ and Girls’ Coordinators shall be the liaison officers between Mission Soccer Club and the District Associations with which the boys' and girls' team are affiliated.
+All applicable District Association meetings shall be attended by at least one Boys’ or Girls’ Coordinator.

-j) The Resources and Communications Officer shall coordinate the purchase, inventory and availability of instructional materiel, a Club Newsletter, and articles as required in the local newspaper.
+j) The Resources and Communications Officer shall coordinate the purchase, inventory and availability of instructional material, a Club Newsletter, and articles as required in the local newspaper.

-7) There shall be no remuneration for any Officer of the Club except for expenses which occur as a direct result of work done for the Society.
+7) There shall be no remuneration for any Executive of the Club except for expenses which occur as a direct result of work done for the Society.
 Duties outside the regular responsibilities of the Club Executive roles are excluded from this clause; examples included but are not limited to staff coaching, referee and field lining, any additional roles would need to be brought to the next AGM.

-8) Vacancies on the Executive, however caused, may, so long as a quorum of Directors remain in office, be filled by the Directors from among the qualified members of the Club, if they see fit to do so.
-If there is not a quorum of Directors, the remaining Directors, if they so choose, shall forthwith call a meeting of the members to fill the vacancy; otherwise such vacancy shall be filled at the next annual general meeting of the members.
-If the number of Directors is increased between terms, a vacancy or vacancies, to the number of authorized increase, shall thereby be deemed to have occurred, which may be filled in the manner prescribed.
+8) Vacancies on the Executive, however caused, may, so long as a quorum of Directors remain in office, be appointed by the Executive from among the qualified members of the Club, if they see fit to do so.
+If there is not a quorum of Executive, the remaining Executive, if they so choose, shall forthwith call a meeting of the members to fill the vacancy; otherwise, such vacancy shall be filled at the next annual general meeting of the members.
+If the number of Executives is increased between terms, a vacancy or vacancies, to the number of authorized increase, shall thereby be deemed to have occurred, which may be filled in the manner prescribed.